Lachlan-Mayne/english-notes/Peter/Human Resources.md

 - Manager has finals decision, but based on suggestions

 **Laissez-faire:**
-Gives a lot of control and decision making
+- Gives a lot of control and decision making to employees
+- Leader outlines goals and basic parameters of what is allowed and expected
+- Motivating for employees
+- Workers may not reach full potential
+- Some workers may be tempted to slack off